TristankMS/IIS-Junk/README.md

 ## DodgyLogArchiver

-From a simpler time when I knew even less PowerShell than today.

 Takes IIS Log files associated with a website, and archives them.
 Optionally deletes Older-Than-X files too.

 Tries to work out what log files live where automatically, from IIS config.

-Initial version is not parameterized, so you need to edit the script so it does what you want.
-Let's call that a feature for now.

-I suggest running with
+I suggest running without -RemoveOldLogFiles and -RemoveOldArchivedFiles   - at least until you're comfortable with how it works and handles retention.

-  $actuallyRemoveOldLocalFiles = $false
-  $actuallyRemoveOldArchivedFiles = $false

-at least the first time.

 ## Get-CruftyWebFiles

-Scans websites, apps and vdirs for crufty files, and evil cruft (eg config backups containing passwords).
+Scans IIS websites, apps and vdirs for crufty files, and evil cruft (eg config backups containing passwords).

 Produces .\Cruft.csv full of interesting and cryptic information, like word counts of "password" vs "pass"